-To obtain admission, a student is expected to submit evidence that he or she has a good chance to succeed.
+To obtain admission, a student is expected to submit evidence that they have a good chance to succeed.

 The Ph.D. program has strong emphasis on early and active involvement in graduate research.
 Thus, students are required to have a research advisor and file a research summary every semester they are enrolled in the program, starting with the first one.
 Furthermore, students must complete the required courses with a grade of B- or better; the coursework is typically done over the first two years.
 In the beginning of the second year, students complete the research examination, and in the beginning of the third year – the University’s Graduate Board Oral examination, both of which are based on completed or proposed research.
 During the first two years, students are typically involved in introductory research projects, which may or may not be related to their thesis work, and sometimes work with several different advisors, but they must identify (and have an agreement with) a thesis advisor no later than the beginning of their third year in the program, after which point students focus on their thesis research.
 The thesis is to be completed by no later than the end of the 6th year, ending with an oral presentation of the thesis to a faculty committee.